-The following part describes the methodological approach for the identification and analysis of CBRNe SOPs among LEAs and First Responders across Europe and project partners.
-It was divided into two activities: 1) a literature review based on direct requests of SOPs sharing for analysis during project progress meetings, at the PROACTIVE online eWorkshop with Practitioners, EU LEAs, and Policy Makers (19th March 2020) and through professional contact networks as well as previous work within PROACTIVE in WP1 and WP2, e.g. T2.3) and 2) online questionnaire survey which was combined with interactive polling system during a PSAB workshop, entitled the "PSAB Workshop CBRNe SOPs", held online on 8th February 2021.
+The following part describes the methodological approach for the identification and analysis of CBRNe SOPs among LEAs and first responders across Europe and project partners.
+It was divided into two activities: 1) a literature review based on direct requests for the sharing of SOPs during project progress meetings, at the PROACTIVE online eWorkshop with Practitioners, EU LEAs, and Policy Makers (19th March 2020) and through professional contact networks as well as previous work within PROACTIVE in WP1 and WP2, e.g. T2.3) and 2) an online questionnaire survey which was combined with an interactive polling system during a PSAB workshop, entitled the "PSAB Workshop CBRNe SOPs", held online on 8th February 2021.